 PARABLE OF THE TARES.
-Set of 4 plates, complete.
-First State.
+FRAMED SET of 4 plates, complete.
+FIRST STATE.
 Engraved in 1568 (see pl.
 1), but is believed to be first published in 1579 and again in 1585 from the same 1579 run; hence the same State.
 Unnumbered.
 Original design artist: G. Groenning.
 Original engraver: J. Furnius.
 Original publisher: G. de Jode.
 Reference: New Hollstein 92.1-95.1 (Groenning).
 SUPERIOR condition.
 Unmounted.
 Full margins on laid paper, lightly toned.
 Numbered in pen above the plate line, upper right, 246-249.
 Each engraving size: 9.5″ x 8″.
 Full, uncut sheet: 13.5″ x 11″.
 Strong impressions.
 Richly detailed.
 This is perhaps the most sought-after set in the New Testament, with a strong auction history.
 Plates are set in two museum-quality portfolios (landscape).
 Sold as a set only.
 This is the original, first, and complete set.
 Very Rare.

-Engravings set in two museum-quality Bifold Portfolios (landscape), of linen cloth and silk moire, within archival sleeves; COA on premium “gold-leaf” paper with gold seal and signature, set in an Archival Booklet.
+Engravings set in 4 museum-quality frames, 18″ x 14″, fully archival matting with UV glass, exactly as displayed in the “Holy Beauty” Exhibit at the Hallie Ford Museum of Art, 2018.
+COA on premium “gold-leaf” paper with gold seal and signature, set in an Archival Booklet.